Exercises – Long Day#

 Question c#

-Investigate whether the vectors are linearly dependent or linearly independent in the following cases.
-Where you find linear dependency, write one of the vectors as a linear combination of the others.
+Investigate whether the vectors are linearly dependent or independent in the following cases.
+In case of linear dependence, write one of the vectors as a linear combination of the others.

 2. The matrices \(\left[ \begin{array}{rrr} 1 & 2 & 0 \newline 1 & 1 & 1 \end{array}\right], \left[ \begin{array}{rrr} 1 & 1 & 2 \newline 0 & 0 & 1 \end{array}\right], \left[ \begin{array}{rrr} 2 & 5 & -2 \newline 3 & 3 & 2 \end{array}\right]\) in the real vector space \(\mathbb{R}^{2\times 3}\).